If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-Wax removal from bee frames is important for a number of reasons.
+Wax removal from beehive frames is important for a number of reasons.
 Firstly, it enables the beekeeper to harvest beeswax for use or sale.
 Additionally, it helps control burr comb and prevents frames getting joined with beeswax.
 In some cases, beekeepers remove wax from comb so that bees can build fresh comb.
 Too old comb on beehive frames is more likely to attract wax moths and also harbor disease-causing pathogens in the beehive.
 Removing wax from a beehive can be done in a number of ways depending on the type of material used to make the frame, and the purposes for which the beekeeper is removing the wax from the frame.

 Method 1 – Scraping

 - Scraping wax off the beehive frame is a mechanical method of removing wax from frames.
 A hive tool is best used for scraping.
 One frame is handled at a time.
 Scraping gives you large chunks of wax from the frames.
 The wax may need subsequent melting and shaping.
 For plastic frames, the beekeeper should be careful not to apply too much pressure with the hive tool and damage the frame.
-This also applies to plastic foundation used on bee frames.
+This also applies to plastic foundation used on beehive frames.
 Scraped frames may still have wax on them.
 This remainder wax can be water blasted off the frames or cleaned off by bees.